-- Title Displays camera number. - Timeline Enables whether Timeline height should be resized automatically. - Video Decorations Overlay Enables video annotations. - Stream Selector If camera accommodates multiple video streams, allows you to select which video stream to display. - Render Mode specifies how Symphony Client renders video for the camera in the panel.
-If video is not displaying properly, try changing the Render Mode.
-Some video cards do not support all video render modes.
-RGB render modes require more CPU power than the default render mode.
+• Display Mode - specifies how Symphony Client displays video for the camera in the panel (Default, Actual size, Maintain Aspect Ratio, Fit to Window).
+If video is not displaying properly, try changing the Display Mode.
+Some video cards do not support all video display modes.
+RGB display modes require more CPU power than the default display mode.